bleeckerj/download-discord-images/README.md

 * Modify `delay_secs` and `loop_delay_secs` to manage rate limiting.
 * The script will save images and message details in the specified `image_dir_root`.
 * Existing files will be updated or moved to the proper directory structure automatically.
-* The `after_id` parameter can be used to start collecting from a specific message ID.
+* The `after_id` parameter can be used to start collecting from a specific message ID:
+  - Use a specific message ID to start after that message
+  - Use `"oldest"` to start from the absolute beginning of the channel
+  - Use a numeric ID to start after that specific message

 ## How to Obtain a Discord Bot Token